sandbox-quantum/Tangelo-Examples/dev_tools/generate_documentation.rst

 This document is here to assist this project's maintainers in updating the `documentation <https://goodchemistryco.github.io/Tangelo-Examples/>`_ of this repository.
 Notebooks are rendered using `Quarto <https://quarto.org/>`_, and the source files are deployed via github-pages.
-The required step to render the documentation after significant changes, like the addition of a new notebook, are described below.
+The required stepa to render the documentation after significant changes, like the addition of a new notebook, are described below.

 1. Installing Quarto
 --------------------